ChenFengTsai/Drone_SpeechRec_ObjectDetection/README.md

 # Drone Surveillance System with Speech recognition, Object & Gesture Detection
 This script allows you to trigger different functions of a drone using command-line arguments.
 You can use this script to control the drone's behavior based on voice commands, gestures, or object detection.
+This project aims to create an interactive and versatile system for controlling a DJI Tello drone, offering users multiple input methods for a more engaging and user-friendly experience while ensuring safety and ease of use.

 # Demonstration
 Figure left: Gesture Detection; Figure right: Object Detection